-- (1) The amounts set forth in these columns reflect the threshold, target and maximum cash payments that could have been earned during 2017 under the MIP. - Amounts in this column represent the threshold number of Performance RSUs that will be paid out assuming Company performance occurs at 90% or less of the Adjusted EBITDA performance measure and 95% or less of the Return on Invested Capital performance measure under the 2017 long-term incentive program (the "2017 LTIP"). - (3) Amounts in this column represent the number of Performance RSUs granted to each of the Named Executive Officers.
-This is the number of Performance RSUs that will be paid out assuming Company performance at the target levels under the 2017 LTIP. - (4) Amounts in this column represent the maximum number of Performance RSUs that will be paid out to each of the Named Executive Officers under the 2017 LTIP, which is 200% of the target level grant. - (5) Amounts in this column represent the number of Service RSUs granted to each of the Named Executive Officers under the 2017 LTIP. - (6) Amounts in this column represent the aggregate grant date fair value of Performance RSUs and Service RSUs, computed in accordance with FASB ASC Topic 718.
+- (1) The amounts set forth in these columns reflect the threshold, target and maximum cash payments that could have been earned during 2018 under the MIP. - (2) Amounts in this column represent the threshold number of Performance RSUs that will be paid out assuming Company performance occurs at less than 90% of the Adjusted EBITDA performance measure and less than 90% of the Return on Invested Capital performance measure under the 2018 long-term incentive program (the "2018 LTIP"). - (3) Amounts in this column represent the number of Performance RSUs granted to each of the Named Executive Officers.
+This is the number of Performance RSUs that will be paid out assuming Company performance at the target levels under the 2018 LTIP. - (4) Amounts in this column represent the maximum number of Performance RSUs that will be paid out to each of the Named Executive Officers under the 2018 LTIP, which is 200% of the target level grant. - (5) Amounts in this column represent the number of Service RSUs granted to each of the Named Executive Officers under the 2018 LTIP. - (6) Amounts in this column represent the aggregate grant date fair value of Performance RSUs and Service RSUs, computed in accordance with FASB ASC Topic 718.
 The value of the Performance RSUs assumes performance occurs at target level.